anoff/robby5/readme.md

 The idea is to interface the sensors via an additional arduino that exposes the individual sensors over I2C.

+## autonomous nodebot

+re-implement the default smart robot car program using raspi & nodeJS as control device.
+Use sonar for obstacle detection:
+* move straight until obstacle <20cm distance
+* move sonar to right/left using the servo
+* turn robot in the direction with most distance to next obstacle
+* repeat

 ## improved movement

 some issues with the base robot car should be improved when it comes to movement: